moisescastellano/diskdircrc-tcplugin/to-do.md

 Logging
 ----------

+**This has been [solved in Java Plugin Interface v2.2](https://github.com/moisescastellano/tcmd-java-plugin/blob/main/logging.md).
+To be applied / removed from to-do in DiskDirCrc 1.1**

 I have not been able to get the logging for plugins to work with Log4J.
 So I have created a very simple PluginLogger class.